|

 for the unborn, but because he wanted an expanding population of ethnic

+Rumanians.
+The result was a surfeit of sick abandoned orphans.
 A popular rumor (unconfirmed by Kligman) was that these orphans, embittered

-and without family ties, made prime Securitate recruits.
-Meet these
+and without family ties, made prime Securitate recruits. |

 |

-AND REDS: An American Ambassador Caught Between the State Department and
+Pinstripes and Reds: An American Ambassador Caught Between the State Department and

 Romanian Communists, 1981-1985, by David B. Funderburk.

-Author was nominated
+Funderburk was nominated

 by Reagan to serve as U.S. Ambassador to Rumania.
 His book provides

-was a "political appointee" rather than a State Dept. careerist, so he
+was a political appointee rather than a State Dept. careerist, so he

-received pressure from both ends, hence his subtitle.
-Selous Foundation
+received pressure from both ends, hence his subtitle. |

 |

-TO FREEDOM, by Nicholas Dima.
+Journey to Freedom, by Nicholas Dima.

 Part prison diary,